springfall2008/batpred/README.md

 **pv_metric10_weight** is the weighting given to the 10% PV scenario.
 Use 0.0 to disable this.
 A value of 0.1 assumes that 1:10 times we get the 10% scenario and hence to count this in the metric benefit/cost.
 A value of 0.15 is recommended.

+### Historical load data

+The historical load data is taken from the load sensor as configured in apps.yaml and the days are selected using **days_previous** and weighted using ***days_previous_weight** in the same configuration file

+**switch.predbat_load_filter_modal** when enabled will automatically discard the lowest daily consumption day from the list of days to use (provided you have more than 1 day selected in days_previous).
+This can be used to ignore a single low usage day in your average calculation.

 ### Car charging hold options